-As of December 31, 2014, we maintain three stock-based compensation plans.
+As of December 31, 2015, we maintain four stock-based compensation plans.
 We utilize the Black-Scholes pricing model to determine the fair value of stock options on the dates of grant.
 Restricted stock awards are measured based on the fair market values of the underlying stock on the dates of grant, unless the awards are subject to market conditions, in which case we use a binomial-lattice model (e.g., Monte Carlo simulation model).
 The Monte Carlo simulation model utilizes multiple input variables to estimate the probability that market conditions will be achieved.
 We recognize stock-based compensation over the requisite service period with an offsetting credit to additional paid-in capital.

 For our performance restricted stock awards we estimate the number of shares the recipient is to receive by applying a probability of achieving the performance goals.
-The actual number of shares the recipient receives is determined at the end of the annual performance period based on the results achieved versus goals based on our annual performance targets, such as operating income.
+The actual number of shares the recipient receives is determined at the end of the performance period based on the results achieved versus goals based on our performance targets, such as operating income.
 Once the number of awards is determined, the compensation cost is fixed and continues to be recognized using the accelerated attribution recognition over the requisite service period for each vesting tranche.

 We classify benefits of tax deductions in excess of the compensation cost recognized (excess tax benefits) as a financing cash inflow with a corresponding operating cash outflow.
-We included \$1.2 million, \$3.0 million and \$6.9 million of excess tax benefits as a financing cash inflow for the years ended December 31, 2014, 2013 and 2012, respectively.
+We included \$5.2 million, \$1.2 million and \$3.0 million of excess tax benefits as a financing cash inflow for the years ended December 31, 2015, 2014 and 2013, respectively.